 “There could be a whole new niche of customers but your own assumption might be keeping you from seeing them.

-Where to be empathetic
+Where to be empathethic

-Really, customer empathy should be part of all customer touchpoints and also throughout the product lifecycle.
+Customer empathy should be part of all customer touchpoints and also throughout the product lifecycle.
 Empathy is a step in the design thinking process, which I explain in this article.

 “And then it’s how do we socialize that internally,” he added.